learningtcc/java-rest-api-template/README.md

 A nice, simple REST API template written in Java using [Camel](http://camel.apache.org/) with [Netty](https://github.com/netty/netty) which includs an ErrorHandler and a few sample requests.
 [Swagger](//swagger.io) support included as well.

+*This is a work in progress - contributions are welcome*

 ## How do you build / run / develop it ?

 You will need [gradle](https://gradle.org/) to build (and "deploy" [optional] ).